AnuragPDev/Vrinda_store_sales_analysis/README.md

 Objective is to find the maximum order and revenue month ,the top state from where maximum revenue generated,gender and age group of the custome who placed most order

 #### step followed
-Data cleaning
+Data cleaning,
-Data preprocessing
+Data preprocessing,
-pivot table creation
+pivot table creation,
 Dashboard building

 #### Analysis